PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 18:41:46
+Last updated: 2024-04-02 18:42:19
-Random Quote: Sadness flies away on the wings of time. - Jean de La Fontaine
+Random Quote: Keep me away from the wisdom which does not cry, the philosophy which does not laugh and the greatness which does not bow before children. - Kahlil Gibran